thedatasnok/idata2304-iot-project/README.md

 - Offline detection, can the sensor nodes measurements to detect if the node is offline?

-- Measuring multiple variables that may help describe the working conditions of a node better, perhaps expand to a dynamic way of configuring measurements
+- Measuring multiple variables that may help describe the working conditions of a node better, perhaps expand to a dynamic way of configuring measurements.

 <br />